Roger Clarke's Web-Site

 This paper has reported on the results of a study of meta-questions affecting a content analysis project.
 A range of guidance has been located and summarised in relation to secondary research whose raw data is published academic papers.
 The role of criticism (or critiquing) in IS research has been clarified.
 The particular challenge has been confronted of how to perform content analysis when the theory-lens through which the observation is being performed arises from critical theory research.

 The primary purpose of the work has been fulfilled, in that the process specification for the analysis of the relevant papers has been adapted in order to better reflect existing theory relating to content analysis of published works, particularly in a critical theory context.
-Further, a set of changes to the research method section has been identified, which will have implications for the interpretation of the papers and the expression of the critique.
+Further, a set of changes to the research method section has been identified, which have implications for the interpretation of the papers and the expression of the critique.
+In addition, guidance has been assembled on how to, and how not to, commuicate the results.

 Alvesson M. & Deetz S. (2000) 'Doing Critical Management Research' Sage, 2000